-- Advanced university degree (Master’s or equivalent) in Project Management, Social Sciences, Administration, Economics, Development Studies or other related field is required.
+- Advanced university degree (Master’s or equivalent) in Project Management, Social Sciences, Administration, Economics or other related field is required.

 - A relevant first university degree (bachelor’s or equivalent) in combination with two (2) additional years of relevant experience may be accepted in lieu of an advanced university degree.

-- A minimum of 7 years of progressively responsible experience in managing/leading/coordinating project implementation in a large international and/or corporate organization.
+- A minimum of seven (7) years of progressively responsible experience in leading/coordinating project implementation in a large international and/or corporate organization.

-- At least 2 years of experience at an international level is required.
+- At least two (2) years of experience at an international level is required.

-- Experience as programme manager a distinctive advantage.
+- Experience as programme manager is a distinctive advantage.

-- Minimum 2 years in managing people as a direct supervisor required.
+- Experience managing people as a direct supervisor is required.

 - Some experience in the UN system organizations is desirable.

 - UNOPS experience in the field of project management is required.

 - Experience managing both implementation and transactional projects a distinct advantage.